SkygearIO/skygear-doc/content/js/reference.md

 +++

-# What Ourd provide
+# What Skygear provide

-Ourd support parent-child relation between records via _reference_.
+Skygear support parent-child relation between records via _reference_.
 `skygear.Reference` is a pointer class, which will translate to foreignkey in skygear database for efficient query.